labs26-citrics/Labs26-Citrics-DS-TeamB/README.md

 ## Documentation

-See [Backend Documentation](https://b-ds.citrics.dev/#/) for details on the backend of our project.
+See [Frontend Documentation](https://github.com/labs26-citrics/Labs26-Citrics-FE-TeamB/blob/master/README.md) for details on the frontend of our project.

 # Labs DS template